carteb/carte-blanche/README.md

 > Note: Currently, it is not possible to use the live development version of the client during plugin development.
 You'll have to build it before the new version appears in the plugin.

-## Example Apps for Plugin Development
+### Example Apps for Plugin Development

 **CURRENTLY BROKEN DUE TO [this LoC](plugin/styleguide-plugin.js#L50) and the architectural refactor**

+#### Development

-For the actual development of the plugin, we have a few example apps prepared.
+For the development of the plugin itself, we have a few example apps prepared.

 To use them, run